A-Lehmann-Elektro-AG/solar-flow-grafana/README.md

 - `Solar Color` - the color of the solargu panel production flow
 - `Grid Color` - the color of the grid energy flow
 - `Load Color` - the color of the load energy flow
+- `Additional Source Color` - the color of the addition energy source
 - `Lines Color` - the color of the lines connecting the points

 ## Final Result (example):